Communication-Efficient Decentralized Multi-Agent Reinforcement Learning for Cooperative Adaptive Cruise Control: CACC as MARL

 \subsection{Fully Decentralized MARL}

-In this paper, we formulate the CACC as a \textit{fully decentralized} MARL problem, where each agent (i.e., an AV) independently decides its action based on its local observation.
+In this paper, we formulate the CACC as a \textit{fully decentralized} MARL problem, where each agent (i.e., an AV) independently decides its action based on its local observation during both training and execution.
 Importantly, this structure does not require a centralized controller, meaning that each agent possesses its own individual policy networks.
 During the learning phase, agents rely on locally received rewards to train and update these networks.
-In this paper, we adopt the actor-critic MARL framework \cite{chu2019multi, chen2021powernet}, and the policy network for agent $i$ is updated with gradient ascend and the gradient is defined as:
+In this paper, we employ a MARL framework in which each agent is equipped with its actor-critic network \cite{mnih2016asynchronous}, and the policy network for agent $i$ is updated with gradient ascend and the gradient is defined as:

 where $A^{\pi_{\theta_i}}_{i, t} = r_{i,t} + \gamma V^{\pi_{\phi_i}}(s_{i, t+1}) - V^{\pi_{\phi_i}}(s_{i, t})$ is the advantage function and $V^{\pi_{\phi_i}}(s_{i,t})$ is the state value function, which is updated following the loss function: